voodooattack/e2d/readme.md

 __hitRegion.js__ and __hitRect.js__

-This function is used to identify mouse regions using a polygon.
+This function is used to name mouse regions with a polygon.

 ```javascript
 var hitRegion = e2d.hitRegion,